bc319IC/My_Portfolio/README.md

 - UK Table Tennis (UKTT) Level 1 Coach, Badminton enthusiast.
 - Into gaming and PC building.
+- Enjoys Home Cooking and trying new foods.

 I appreciate you stopping by!
 Browse through my repositories, star your favorites, and let’s connect to work on something exciting together!